CASA of the Bluegrass

 Recruit

-We recruit everyday citizens to make a difference in a child victim's life.
-You don't have to have a special degree to be a CASA Volunteer.
+At CASA of the Bluegrass, we recruit everyday citizens to make a meaningful difference in a child victim's life through child advocacy.
+You don't need a special degree to become a court appointed special advocate and help those in need.

 Train